nteng22/Imperial-Molyneaux/README.md

 [Classifier.sh](https://github.com/nteng22/Imperial-Molyneaux/blob/main/Qiime2/Classifier.sh) is the script to 'train' for weighted taxonomy assignment.

-## Healthy-controls
-Sequencing data from historical runs defined as diagnosed with non-fibortic disease.

 ## IPF-progressive
 Project to look into the microbiota of stable vs. progressive IPF patients.
 Includes creating the spreadsheet to classify the patients.